Only logged in customers who have purchased this product may leave a review.

 Yes, you can legally buy Dispersible Aspirin tablets online from registered prescribers such as e-Surgery.

-Whenever you buy dispersible Aspirin tablets online, or any other medication, make sure you check for the green GPhC and MHRA logo on the bottom of each page of the website you are using.
+Whenever you buy dispersible Aspirin tablets online, or any other medication, make sure you check for the green GPhC logo on the bottom of each page of the website you are using.

 You can use the GPhC website to check if a pharmacy is registered.
 This will ensure that when you buy Dispersible Aspirin tablets online they are genuine.